Are you in a snack rut with your child? My easy-to-follow, 4-Ingredient Trail Mix Formula will help!

-Besides being simple to make, trail mix can include many of the ingredients you probably already have in your cupboard!
-It’s also easy to implement slight variations of a trail mix to accommodate different family member’s preferences.
+Besides being simple to make, trail mix can include many of the ingredients you probably already have in your cupboard, and it is a snack activity that includes the whole family.
+It only takes a minute to implement slight variations of a trail mix to accommodate different family members’ taste preferences.
 For instance, you can give dad a bit more nuts for his trail mix, mom may want more seeds, and the kids might like a little more cereal.
-And if you’re trying to put a little weight on your picky eater, trail mix is an ideal snack since it’s high in calories!

 - Select one ingredient from each of the first three categories below (starch, protein, fruit/veggie) and place 1 cup of each into a large bowl.